cirosantilli/linux-cheat/dev-filesystem.md

 Type, major, minor: block, 7, `X` for `loopX`

 Used to mount regular files that contain filesystems instead of device files as is usual.

+## /dev/shm

+Files created by `shm_open` calls.
+This function is part of POSIX, but creation of the files under `/dev` is not.